WordPress/openverse/utilities/load_testing/README.md

 #### Frontend

-The frontend load tests by default run against `https://openverse.org`.
+By default, the frontend load tests run against `https://openverse.org`.
 It is important to disable the Cloudflare cache and WAF security settings for the duration of the test to test the actual performance of the application instead of testing Cloudflare cache or getting blocked by WAF.
 By default, the tests